trehn/particle-wait/README.md

 waits for events from particle.io

 positional arguments:
-  DEVICE_ID             capture events only from this device ID
+  DEVICE_ID             capture events from this device ID

 optional arguments:
   -h, --help            show this help message and exit